woojiahao/grocery-shopping/README.md

 ## Goal

-Edit `shopping-list.md` and remove at least one item from the shopping list and add at least one new item to the shopping list (must be different from the items on the grocery list).
+Edit `shopping-list.md` and remove at least one item from the shopping list and add at least one new item to the shopping list.

 ## Submission